verrannt/deepdreaming-sounds-tensorflow/README.md

 We used the [UrbanSound8K dataset](https://serv.cusp.nyu.edu/projects/urbansounddataset/urbansound8k.html) compiled by NYU researchers Justin Salamon, Christopher Jacoby and Juan Pablo Bello that we slightly modified ourselves.
 A thorough description of the dataset and the modifications can be found in the [UrbanSound8K_README](./UrbanSound8K_modified/UrbanSound8K_README.txt).

+The files in the dataset are provided in .wav format.
+When using the network, they will automatically be converted to spectograms before being fed into the network.

 ### File descriptions

 To get an overview over the files in this repository, here is a short description: